isc-projects/kea/doc/guide/stats.rst

 cause clients to report duplicate addresses, so the server will report increasing values of pkt4-decline-received.
-Once the problem is found and the device is removed, the system administrator may want to remove the pkt4-decline-received statistic, so it won't be reported anymore.
-If a duplicate address is detected ever again, the server will add this statistic back.
+Once the problem is found and the device is removed, the system administrator may want to remove the pkt4-decline-received statistic, so it will not be reported anymore.
+If a duplicate address is ever detected again, the server will add this statistic back.

 .. _command-stats: